Song Length Calculator

 Frequently asked questions

-How does tempo (BPM) affect the length of a song with a fixed number of bars?
+How does tempo affect the length of a song with a fixed number of bars?

-What is the standard number of bars in a typical pop song structure?
+What is the standard number of bars in pop song structures?

-A typical pop song section (verse, chorus, or bridge) is commonly 8 or 16 bars long.
-A full song with an intro, two verses, two choruses, a bridge, and an outro might total 80–120 bars.
-At 120 BPM in 4/4 time, 96 bars equals exactly 192 seconds (3 minutes 12 seconds), close to the classic 3-minute pop song length.
-Knowing the bar count allows producers to hit a target duration precisely rather than guessing by ear.
+A typical pop section — verse, chorus, or bridge — runs 8 or 16 bars; intros and outros are commonly 4 or 8 bars.
+A full song with intro, two verses, two choruses, a bridge, and an outro often totals 80–112 bars.
+At 120 BPM in 4/4 time, 96 bars equals exactly 192 seconds (3 minutes 12 seconds), close to the classic 3-minute radio length.
+Pre-choruses (4–8 bars) and post-chorus drops (4–8 bars) extend the count.
+Knowing standard bar counts lets producers hit a precise duration target during arrangement instead of guessing by ear and trimming later.

 How do I calculate song length for odd time signatures like 3/4 or 7/8?